Table of Contents

 The type of circle, whether open or closed, represents different meanings.

-- The white space within the circle can indicate emptiness or it can take on the idea that it contains all it needs within its centre.
+- The white space within the circle can indicate emptiness or it can take on the idea that it contains all it needs within its center.
 Also, depending on the interpreter, the middle of the circle can represent presence or absence – similar to a glass half full or half empty scenario.

 - As a reflection of life and nature, the Zen circle can reflect the idea of how one perceives their life and whether it’s full or void and empty.
 It shows the mindset of the individual and their satisfaction with where they are at in their life’s journey.